loicsander/Robofont-scripts/Interpolation Matrix/README.md

 ![alt tag](images/example-mutatormath-1.png)

-You can also generate instances, Font info (hinting and such) and kerning included.
-You can generate single instances by naming their ‘coordinates’ (A1, B4, C3, etc.), or you can generate instances by rows (A, 1, etc.), or all at once (*).
+You can also generate font instances, with font info and kerning included (or not, your choice).
+You can generate single instances by naming their ‘coordinates’ (A1, B4, C3, etc.), or you can generate instances by rows/columns (A, 1, etc.), or all at once (*).

+Last but not least, you can save matrices, grid size, window size and master fonts are stored and can be reaccessed quickly.
+The matrix stores a simple .txt file.
+It’s not ideal but does the trick for now.

 Demo on Vimeo:
 http://vimeo.com/109734720